 NO HELP ZONES - Afternoon race Only

-Any rider who is brave enough to attempt the 3rd and final lap will be presented with three “NO HELP ZONES”.
-At the checkpoint, before the 3rd lap challenge, the rider will be sent onto a different route and join onto the existing track.
+For any rider brave enough to attempt a 3rd lap will be met with the 3 x 'No Help Zones'.
+Which are designed to make the rider fight for there GOLD.
+Upon arrival of these sections, the rider will be sent onto a different route and join onto the existing track.

-The 3rd lap on the 2015 event proved that the “No Help Zone” was a real struggle for all riders, with many of the riders having to help one another through the section.
+2015 was the first time we introduced the “No Help Zone” and it very quickly appeared to become a crowd favourite, yet, was a real struggle for all riders, with many of the riders having to help one another through the section.
 Even 4 time World Enduro Champion David Knight was seen with his helmet off, dragging his bike to the summit.

 Riders on the same lap are the only ones allowed to help each other at the No Help Zones.